top of page

 Third: the data showed a clear emotional dimension to my spending that mapped almost directly onto school fee cycles.
 The months where education costs peaked were the months where I was most likely to make small, comfort-driven purchases, nothing dramatic individually, but cumulative in a way that mattered.

 None of this was catastrophic.
 But none of it was visible to me when I was inside the data, because the data didn't tell me the story.
 It just showed me the events.
+Simply by making me aware of these, it completely change my conversation with my money.

 The distinction between data and story